stefanholek/rl/README.txt

     Interface to the active readline completion.
 Used to interact with readline when a completion is in progress.

+generator
+    A factory turning any callable into a `completion entry function` that can be handed to readline.

+print_exc
+    A decorator printing exceptions to stderr.
+Useful when writing Python completions and hooks, as exceptions occurring there are usually swallowed by the in-between C code.

 history
     Interface to the readline history.
 Used to read and write history files and to manipulate history entries.